KengoA/KengoA.github.io/index.md

   {% assign totalWords = totalWords | plus: postWords %}
 {% endfor %}

-<h2>Hi, I'm Kengo</h2>

-... and this is my blog, Kengo's Blog.

 I like building scalable systems by day and trying to reinvent the wheel by night.
-I had long been looking for a quiet place on the Internet to document my experiments and thoughts on various topics, and finally decided to start a blog in June 2024.
+I was looking for a quiet place on the Internet to document my thougths and experiments on software engineering for some time, and finally decided to start a blog in November 2024.

-I live in London and work as a software engineer at Bloomberg.
-Previously I worked for a MLOps startup, also in London, and prior to that I was at a marketplace company in Tokyo, where I started my career in 2020.
+I live in London and currently work as a Software Engineer at Bloomberg [^1].
+Previously I worked for a MLOps startup also in London and prior to that I was at a marketplace company in Tokyo, where I started my career in 2020.

 The minimal design of this website is _heavily_ inspired by [Alex Molas's blog], whose content I also highly recommend.

 [Alex Molas's blog]: https://www.alexmolas.com/